I almost named these Bacon Fat Biscuits, but I feared a call from the FDA.

 - Use a round cookie cutter to cut out biscuits.
 Scraps can be re-rolled until all the dough has been used.

-- Transfer the biscuits to the lined sheet trays and brush the tops with reserved bacon drippings.
+- Transfer the biscuits to the lined sheet trays and brush the tops with reserved bacon drippings or additional heavy cream.

 - Bake the biscuits for 20 to 22 minutes, rotating half-way through, until golden brown and fully cooked.